SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Business acquisition costs are expensed as incurred and are reported as general and administrative expenses in the consolidated statements of income.
 We define these costs to include finder’s fees, advisory, legal, accounting, valuation, and other professional consulting fees, as well as, travel associated with the evaluation and effort to acquire specific businesses.

-Investment in AMAK – Prior to the completion of the sale of our ownership interest in AMAK, we accounted for our investment in AMAK using the equity method of accounting under which we recorded in income our share of AMAK’s income or loss for each period.
-The amount recorded was also adjusted to reflect the amortization of certain differences between the basis in our investment in AMAK and our share of the net assets of AMAK was reflected in AMAK’s financial statements (see Note 6).
-Any proceeds received from or payments made to AMAK were recorded as decreases or increases in the balance of our investment.
+Investment in AMAK – We account for our investment in AMAK using the equity method of accounting under which we record in income our share of AMAK’s income or loss for each period.
+The amount recorded is also adjusted to reflect the amortization of certain differences between the basis in our investment in AMAK and our share of the net assets of AMAK as reflected in AMAK’s financial statements (see Note 11).

-Other Assets – Other assets include a license used in specialty petrochemicals operations, spare parts inventory, insurance receivables and certain specialty petrochemicals assets.
-Spare parts are accounted for using FIFO.
+Other Assets - Other assets include a license used in petrochemical operations, notes receivable, and certain petrochemical assets.

 Long-Lived Assets Impairment - Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable based on the undiscounted net cash flows to be generated from the asset’s use.
 The amount of the impairment loss to be recorded is calculated by the excess of the asset's carrying value over its fair value.
 Fair value is generally determined using a discounted cash flow analysis although other factors including the state of the economy are considered.